Biodiversity

 Transfer of adult insects

-As the wetlands in which scarlet dwarf dragonflies have been confirmed to inhabit will be lost during the redevelopment of Shiga Works, we are working to secure a new habitat for the dragonflies.
-In fiscal 2023, we created new wetlands using mountain spring water, silver grass, and sedges, and we transferred eggs, larvae, and adult insects to the new area along with plants and topsoil from the existing habitat.
-We have set up a net about one meter tall so that the dragonflies can settle, and we will continue to observe them.
+As part of the wetlands in which scarlet dwarf dragonflies have been confirmed to inhabit will be lost during the redevelopment of Shiga Works, we are working to secure a new habitat while minimizing this loss.
+In fiscal 2023, we created new wetlands using mountain spring water, silver grass, and sedges, and we transferred eggs, larvae, and adult insects to this new area along with hydrophytes and aquatic plants from the existing habitat.
+We also set up a net about one meter tall to enclose the wetlands.
+The plants that were transferred here are flourishing, and it has become an environment in which the dragonflies can settle easily.
+In fiscal 2024, we conducted a habitat survey in the newly created wetlands, and we confirmed that adult scarlet dwarf dragonflies are inhabiting the area.

 Collaborations with local communities